rubinfa/GettingAndCleaningData_CourseProject/README.md

 24/05/2015

 ##Introduction
-This repository contains all the resources required for the Getting and Cleaning Data Project course project.
+This repository contains all resources that were required for the Getting and Cleaning Data Project course project.
 The analysis of the project is performed on the 'Human Activity Recognition Using Smartphones'  Data Set, which can be downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Objective of the analysis
 The repository contains the run_analysis.R scrit, which merges the test and training sets together.
 Prerequisites for this script are the following: